Client Information and Notice of Policies and Practices to Protect the Privacy of Your Health Information

 You have the right to ask that your information will not be shared with family members or others, unless you sign a release of information.
 You can also tell me if you want me to send mail or phone you at a more private address or number than, say, your home or workplace.
 If this is of concern to you, please tell me so that we can make arrangements.
 E-mail is not a secure means of communication and if you decide to use e-mail with me, you understand the risks and are willing to accept them.

-I am a Licensed Professional Clinical Supervisor by the State of Ohio with over 18 years of experience working with families.
-I am also a Register Play Therapist with the Association for Play Therapy.
-For the past 17 years, I have had worked in community mental health settings providing individual, family, and marriage counseling.
-I provide services for children, adolescents and adults.
+I am a Licensed Professional Clinical Supervisor by the State of Ohio with over 29 years of experience working with families.
+I am also a National Certified Counselor with the National Board of Certified Counselors.
+For the first 19 years, I have had worked in community mental health settings providing individual, family, and marriage counseling.
+I provide services for children, adolescents, and adults.
 My primary practice is with children and families.
 I hold these qualifications:

 · Licensed Professional Clinical Counselor in the State of Ohio